 - David Barnes – nominated by the New Zealand Federated Mountain Clubs Inc (FMC)

 David, an avid tramper and armchair mountaineer, has been a member of FMC-affiliated clubs for many years.
 He was a search and rescue volunteer for 26 years and a mountain safety instructor for 13 years.
 He has an in depth knowledge of the exploration and recreational history of New Zealand’s back country, as well as a keen interest in Antarctic history and exploration.
-David currently works as Technical Claims Manager for the Accident Compensation Corporation in Wellington.
+David currently works as Technical Specialist for the Accident Compensation Corporation in Lower Hutt.

 - Jenni Vernon – nominated by the Minister for Land Information